joegriffin2000/wordle/README.md

-# wordle
+# WORDLE
-copy of wordle that runs in a command line and through a bash script
+personal version of wordle that operates through a set of bash + python scripts